 All funds received through memberships directly support the preservation of DeKalb County history and are tax-deductible as allowed by law.
-Your generous contribution to the DeKalb History Center will provide you with a year-long membership that includes our quarterly newsletter to keep you informed on all our activities.
+Your generous contribution to the DeKalb History Center will provide you with a year-long membership, which includes our quarterly newsletter to keep you informed on all our activities.
 We hope that you will join our team by either renewing your membership or joining as a first-time supporter.

 Name

 Email

 Address

-City/State/Zip

-Phone
+City/State/ZipPhone

 Supporter Levels

-Guardian-\$2,500 Contributor-\$250
+Guardian-\$2,500 Contributor-\$250 Household-\$50

-Historian-\$1,000 Sustainer/Business-\$125
+Historian-\$1,000 Sustainer/Business-\$125 Individual-\$30

-Preservationist-\$500 Patron-\$75
+Preservationist-\$500 Patron-\$75 Student/Teacher/Senior-\$25

-Please mail this form with h vour contribution to: DeKalb History Ce
+Please mail this form with your contribution to: DeKalb History Center, 101 East Court Square, Decatur GA 30030